-We enabled GitHub Pages in each repository we used for code library development to facilitate the creation and hosting of library documentation websites.
-We also developed a consolidated and versioned project documentation website [58] using the Hugo framework [59] and Docsy theme [60].
-To host that website we established an account with Netlify [61] and linked that service to our GitHub organisation so that the website would automatically update whenever the source code in its GitHub repository was edited.
+To facilitate the creation and hosting of R library documentation websites, we enabled GitHub Pages in each repository we used for code library development.
+We also developed a consolidated and versioned project documentation website that provides guidance on how to contribute to the project.
+The project documentation website was developed using the Hugo framework [59], Docsy theme [60] and Algolia search [REF] and is hosted using the Netlify [61] service.
+We linked our Netlify account to our GitHub organisation so that the project website would automatically update whenever the source code in its GitHub repository was edited.